-Resource : A source of supply held in reserve, which is useful to man or can be transformed into more valueable and useful item for mankind.
+A source of supply held in reserve, which is useful to man or can be transformed into a more valuable and useful item for mankind.

-Conservation of natural resources: Conservation is the management for the benefit of all life including human kind of the biosphere so that it may yeild sustainable benefit to the present generation while maintaining its potential to meet the needs and aspiration of the future generations
+Conservation is the management for the benefit of all life including humankind of the biosphere so that it may yield sustainable benefit to the present generation while maintaining its potential to meet the needs and aspiration of future generations.

-(i) Disposal of untreted sewage, garbage and excreta by more than a hundred towns and cities situated along the river in uttrakhand uttar pradesh, Bihar and West Bengal.
+(i) Disposal of untreated sewage, garbage and excreta by more than a hundred towns and cities situated along the river in Uttrakhand, Uttar Pradesh, Bihar and West Bengal.